amo13/spleeter-wrapper/README.md

 processing from the second one, and puts everything back together.
 It's probably not ideal but maybe someone will have a good idea how to make it better.

+# Internal processing codecs supported (--process_codec)

+- `spleeter-wrapper.sh --process_codec` allows you to specify what codec the script should use internally, **to control HDD usage vs lossy/lossless encoding**.
+The script will then set `spleeter` to output each of the parts/segments in this codec, and also use the same codec when joining them.
+- Use `spleeter separate -h` to see currently available codecs.
+- It supports **WAV, MP3 and M4A** for the internal processing.
+- It is set to WAV by default.
+To preserve lossless processing and backwards compatibility.
+At the cost of more hard disk usage during processing.
+- So running with `--process_codec M4A` is recommended.
+Even though it is a lossy codec, it has good quality, and the difference would most often be inaudible.
+- You can still use `spleeter-wrapper.sh -f <file>` with any file extension (codec) that `ffmpeg` supports.
+Regardless of the internal `process_codec` used, the final output file will be converted to the same codec/extension that the input file had.

+`--process_codec` will set `SPLEETER_OUT_EXT` which is the file extension used during processing.

+## Disk space considerations: Beware of WAV

+Disk space usage, at most = Size of original file * amount of stems * 2 (since -30 and -offsets) * 2 (under joinAllStems() when splitting into 1s clips).
+Example:
+- 2h audio file of any format, which would take 669 MB when in WAV
+- Then it would take 669 * 5 * 2 * 2 = 13380 MB = 13.38 GB disk space during processing.

+So using `--process_codec M4A` is recommended.

+## Intentional limitations and considerations

+Spleeter itself supports outputting either: WAV, MP3, OGG, M4A, WMA, FLAC.
+In theory, when this script splits the audio file into parts, spleeter could output the parts in either of these codecs.
+But this script has disabled using WMA, FLAC, and OGG as intermediate formats during processing, for the following reasons:

+- WMA and FLAC: Could be concatenated by using `ffmpeg` with `complex_filter`.
+But would require extra func with 15-30 extra lines of code to maintain.
+See the `alt_concat_to_support_processing_with_wma_and_flac` branch, for a solution that works, but at the cost of being much slower, esp. on long audio files.
+When processing the 1s parts it would take ~1s to concat every part, times the nr of stems, making it infeasible for long audio clips (1-2h).
+- WMA: Normal concat would leave gaps.
+For lossy compression, M4A is just as good as WMA.
+So might as well use M4A internally for processing and concatenation.
+- FLAC: Normal concat will only play the first 35s of clip (possibly due to the fragment file headers not being stripped).
+The disk space usage with FLAC would be less than WAV, but M4A is even better, albeit lossy.
+FLAC could be useful if wanting optimal disk space usage with a lossless compression (while avoiding WAV).
+- OGG: To use it Spleeter requires `libvorbis` codec installed locally, which is not installed with ffmpeg by default.
+Must also be concated with ffmpeg's `concat:` protocol to avoid `unknown keyword 'OggS'` and `Invalid data found when processing input` errors.
+It will still give `failed to create or replace stream` error(s) undeway, but the output sounds intact.

+The above only concerns internal processing in spleeter-wrapper.
+It can still handle input files in all codecs that ffmpeg can handle - including WAV, MP3, OGG, M4A, WMA, FLAC - and will output to the same format as the input file.